kaseyawolf2/TurtleProject/readme.md

             Refined Storage

 Mining System
+    Save Mined Out area
     Get mining zone
-        split zone by number of miners assigned Request more miners if needed
+        split zone by number of miners assigned Assigned Turtles
+            - X + Of ChunkLoaders
+                Min of 1
+                Max of num of chunks
+            - X + Of miners
+                Min of 1
+                Max of num of slices*Loadable Chunks
+            Recommended Default
+            Request more miners if needed
     Several Mining Styles
         Open Air Strip Mine
             1 Turtle Mine